 Car No.2 was one of two Snaefell Cars (Car No.4 the other) to carry the Nationalised Green livery, applied from 1958.
 No.2 lost the scheme in Winter 1962/63, it being moved to Derby Castle Car Sheds for repaint and overhaul.
 After the disastrous fire to Car No.5 in August 1970, all of the distinctive roof-boards from the cars were removed, as it was believed that they may have acted as a ‘sail’ in the high winds that rocked the car and allowed the fire to spread.

 In 1976 the original Mather and Platt traction motors of the Snaefell cars were becoming worn out, and the decision was made to re-quip the entire 6 car-fleet as a whole with materials and control equipment from German Aachen Tramcars.
 After moving to the M.E.R during September 1977, No.2 was then re-equipped at Derby Castle Car Sheds with the brand new London Transport fabricated trucks during the 1977/78 Winter alongside Car No.3, moving back to Laxey shortly after completion.
 These improvements allowed for the fell-braking method to be phased out completely by the newly fitted rheostatic method, with the fell brake now only used in emergencies.
 It’s last trip on the Manx Electric for overhaul was during Winter/Spring 1996, moving back by Spring 1997.

-Car No.2 recently underwent a repaint in the Snaefell Car Shed at Laxey, into the normal S.M.R Red/White/Teak livery, returning to traffic in Summer 2014.
+Car No.2 recently underwent a overhaul and repaint in the Snaefell Car Shed at Laxey, returning to traffic in Spring 2017.